rimutaka/posts/elasticquery-write-update/readme.md

 * procedure name (*sp_AddChannelInPBL*)
 * the exact line number where the change to the object name must be made (*:28:*)

-The grep output was used as input into AZPM utility that did the name changes from 4-part to mirror/proxy.
-That gave us a chance to review the code and remove lines that didn't need to be modified.
+The GREP output was used as input into AZPM utility that did the name changes from 4-part to mirror/proxy.
+We reviewed all GREP files and removed lines that didn't need to be modified or modified them by hand if they fell outside the normal pattern.
 It was a more robust way of doing global renaming than running a blind search-and-replace.

 #### Search variations